Contributor License Agreement: Everything You Need to Know

 While it can never hurt to have a solid contributor license agreement in place, it is not always necessary.
 So, how do you know if it is really necessary for your particular needs?

 Well, first there is the obvious: you are an individual working without the constraints of an employer or other partners.
-If you are the only contributor, you primary concern will ensuring that your ideas are patented and that you own the copyright to your materials.
+If you are the only contributor, your primary concern will be ensuring that your ideas are patented and that you own the copyright to your materials.

 Additionally, if you are an employer who owns the rights to the intellectual property created by your employees that was created within the scope of their job, using company resources, then you may be covered.
 It is probably still a good idea, in this scenario, however, to have the contributor license agreement in place, as issues of intellectual property can vary from state to state, and oftentimes, judges side with the employee.

 If you need help with contributor license agreements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.